trace4eu/vc-and-digital-twin/packages/issuer/README.md

   5. POST: `issuer/credential`????
 TODO

 ## To discuss:
-- authorization server: how did the working group of the keycloack issuer service handled it: two seperate backends for auth and issuer or joint but speerated by the path?
-- how to integrate trace4eu signature wrapper? --> Prio
 - how to generalize CredenitalSubject schema? --> instructions for trace4eu use cases are needed so that they can simply define their VCs structure (e.g. in a dedicated folder such as credential-configurations.ts)